terejanu/PredictiveSelectionCoupledModels/README.md

 ## Predictive Selection of Coupled Models

-This is an application framework for solving the problem of predictive model selection of coupled models as presented in the following paper:
+This is a C++ application framework for solving the problem of predictive model selection of coupled models as presented in the following paper: